 Janice Docherty: Paperwork was removed from ... from the floor of the car, which later turned up the next morning when our ... car was in Derry, when we drove back to Dublin from Derry ...

+Brian Docherty: To Derry.

-Brian Docherty:To Derry.Janice Docherty:... and the paperwork was returned.Brian Docherty:It was actually returned.
-This time, it was returned to adifferent part of the car.It was actually returned.
+Janice Docherty: ... and the paperwork was returned.

+Brian Docherty: It was actually returned.
+This time, it was returned to a different part of the car.

 In despair, the Dochertys seek sanctuary in a monastery